 climate to ensure the concrete has set before installing the parasol.

 A concrete base is a popular method for cantilevers or large commercial umbrellas, the type most commonly found in pubs, restaurants, hotels and commercial properties due to the added security they offer.
-A secondary benefit to a ground base is the reduced footprint which also removes the tripping hazard, making it an extremely popular option in eating and drinking establishment.
+A secondary benefit to an in ground base is the reduced footprint which also removes the tripping hazard, making it an extremely popular option in eating and drinking establishment.

 You must take additional care in windy conditions.
 Shade Specialists does not recommend or warrant the use of their parasols in winds exceeding 25mph (40 kph).
 The parasols must also be collapsed when left unattended.